dat550-2022/info/README.md

 # Course info page of DAT550 (Data Mining and Deep Learning, Spring 2022)

+Welcome to DAT550.
+The course is all setup we will use this GitHub repository for all the updates https://github.com/dat550-2022/course-info
+Carefully read the course organization, schedule and register in autograder (see the above link for instructions).

 # Overview
 - [Course Structure](#Structure)
 - [Labs](#Labs)